Mark Robins: Manchester United

 Robins played an important part in winning the FA Cup for Manchester United in 1990, which was the first trophy of manager Alex Ferguson's reign at the club, scoring the winning goal in the semi-final replay against Oldham Athletic.
-United were playing away from home against Nottingham Forest (one of the most successful cup teams of the late 1980s and early 1990s) on 7 January 1990, in a third round FA Cup tie.
-It was widely speculated in the media (but perennially denied by then-Chairman Martin Edwards) that under-pressure United manager Alex Ferguson would have been sacked had United lost and gone out of the Cup, as they were 15th in the league by this stage and had already been eliminated from the League Cup.
+United were playing away from home against Nottingham Forest on 7 January 1990, in the FA Cup third round tie.
+It was widely speculated in the media (but perennially denied by then-chairman Martin Edwards) that under-pressure United manager Alex Ferguson would have been sacked had United lost and gone out of the Cup, as they were 15th in the league by this stage and had already been eliminated from the League Cup.
 Instead, Robins scored the winning goal from a Mark Hughes cross.
 That goal was a turning point in the history of the football club – Ferguson would keep his job and go on to achieve an unmatched run of success at the club over the next 23 years.

 In that season, Robins scored seven First Division goals and a further two in the FA Cup, bringing his tally that season to nine in all competitions.
 His goal in the FA Cup third round also had the distinction of making him the player to score the first goal of the 1990s for Manchester United.
 He also scored one of United's two goals in the semi-final replay where they beat Oldham Athletic.